Evolving Guidance – Subject to Change

 B. The individual is without a fever for 24 hours without the use of fever-reducing medication; and

-D. The individual continues to wear a face covering at all times when around others through day 10.
+D. The individual continues to wear a face covering at all times when around others through Day 10 unless they received two negative rapid tests taken 48 hours apart.

 Individuals who suspect they may have COVID-19 due to exhibiting COVID-19-related symptoms